DETAILED ACTION

 Applicant argues the step of computing a graph/model based on a matching algorithms does not cover a mathematical relationship (Response: pgs.
 14-15).
 Very similar to the July 2024 Subject Matter Eligibility Memo, claim 2 of example 47, training an artificial neural network based on input data and a selected training algorithm was considered a mathematical calculation.
 Therefore, Applicant’s computing of a graph model based on a matching algorithm is also considered a mathematical relationship.

-Applicant argues the claims provide a practical application (Response: pg.
-15).
-However, the additional elements (i.e. the electronic device) do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
-If the claims were to indeed make the material, then this would be a practical application or possibly not even an abstract idea at all, but instead the electronic device, computer, memory and processor are recited at a high-level of generality (i.e., as a generic processor performing generic computer functions) such that it amounts no more than mere instructions to ‘apply’ (as even recited in claim 1 “applied in an electronic device”) the exception using a generic computer component (MPEP 2106.05(f), i.e. forming, computing, executing, determining, updating, removing and repeating steps) and data gathering, which is a form of insignificant extra-solution activity (MPEP 2106.05(g), i.e. obtaining step).
+Applicant argues that by adding a steel production line, they have integrated the abstract idea into a practical application.
+However, the electronic device, computer, memory and processors are recited at a high-level of generality (i.e., as a generic processor performing generic computer functions) such that they amount to no more than mere instructions to ‘apply’ (see even claim that states “applied in an electronic device”) the exception using a generic computer component (MPEP 2106.05(f), i.e. forming, computing, executing, determining, bolding, updating, removing, repeating and displaying steps), data gathering, which is a form of insignificant extra-solution activity (MPEP 2106.05(g), i.e. obtaining step) and linking the use of the judicial exception to a particular technological environment or field of use (MPEP 2106.05(h), i.e. “in an intelligent steel production line”).
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 The claim is directed to an abstract idea.
-Even further, the step of using the use solution to make a contract is further limiting the abstract idea of what could be considered a mental process (pen and paper) and the step of reducing inventory could be a reduction of inventory on paper (or some type of database) which post-solution activity (which is not necessarily limiting and even if it were, it would still not make the claim eligible) results in the physical inventory being reduced by some other means.

 Claim Rejections - 35 USC § 101